“Judy Garland, Movie Starlet, is just a nice kid who enjoys being her age and who quits acting when not before the camera.” – Virginia Irwin, 1939

 November 21, 1946: Judy gave a dramatic performance (non-singing) in the original radio drama “Drive-In” broadcast by CBS-Radio as part of their “Suspense Theater” series.

 The drama was written by Judy’s friend, mentor, and vocal coach Kay Thompson and her husband William Spier.
 The couple was also the godparents of Judy and her husband Vincente Minnelli’s daughter, Liza Minnelli.

 Photos: Original poster art by Meg Myers; Judy at CBS-Radio the night of the performance; Judy with Kay Thompson and William Spier at CBS-Radio the night of the performances; newspaper ads.

-November 21, 1947: The first day of filming Easter Parade was devoted to the filming of the ultimately deleted “Mr. Monotony” number.
+November 21, 1947: The first day of filming on Easter Parade was devoted to the shooting of the ultimately deleted “Mr. Monotony” number.
 Filming of the number lasted two days.
-On the 21st Judy was in makeup at 7 a.m. for her 9 a.m. call, dismissed at 5:40 p.m.
-On the 22nd Judy was in makeup again at 7 a.m. for a 9 a.m. call, dismissed at 11:40 a.m.
+On the 21st Judy was in makeup at 7 a.m. for her 9 a.m. call, and dismissed at 5:40 p.m.
+On the 22nd Judy was in makeup again at 7 a.m. for a 9 a.m. call, and dismissed at 11:40 a.m.

 The edited number:

 Many of the dailies from the two days have survived.
 The reconstructed number first appeared on the 1992 Easter Parade laserdisc.
 A different version, using different takes, was included in the 1994 theatrical release of “That’s Entertainment III.”
 The deluxe DVD and Blu-ray editions of “Easter Parade” include the complete number plus all of the existing dailies.